Alexey Kim Portfolio

 Juchitán de Zaragoza, Mexico 2024

-For the past 50 years, the festival Vela de las Auténticas Intrépidas Buscadoras del Peligro- a celebration honoring Mexico’s third gender, the muxes- has taken place in the Istmo de Tehuantepec region of Oaxaca.
+For the past 50 years, the festival Vela de las Auténticas Intrépidas Buscadoras del Peligro — a celebration honoring Mexico’s third gender, the muxes — has taken place in the Istmo de Tehuantepec region of Oaxaca.
 In Zapotec culture, muxes have been integral to the fabric of society since pre-colonial times.
-Every November, thousands of attendees travel to Juchitán de Zaragoza to participate in a week-long program of events and festivities.
-This year marks my fourth trip to document and learn more about this unique culture.
+Every November, thousands of attendees travel to the indigenous town of Juchitán de Zaragoza to participate in a week-long program of events and festivities.

 The traditional weekend begins with Regada de Frutas (“Fruit Throwing Parade”) on Friday evening, the prelude to the main event of the weekend- La Vela.
 The parade is a vibrant Zapotec tradition symbolizing generosity, abundance, and community, with muxes showering the crowd with fruit and household gifts.